-Pub re-opened under new management on 17th October 2023.
+Pub re-opened (again) on 14th February 2025.
 The advertised opening hours could change as the new licensees settle in.

-Draught real ale has been dropped because of poor sales but some of the bottled beers may be conditioned in the bottle ("real ale in a bottle").
+Draught real ale has not been available for several years because of poor sales but some of the bottled beers may be conditioned in the bottle ("real ale in a bottle").

-This is still very much a locals’ pub, drawing trade mainly from nearby Partington.
-Like many other Sam Smith’s pubs, it is almost anonymous externally, with only a traditional swinging pub sign to indicate that these are licensed premises.
+Like many other Sam Smith’s pubs, the Windmill is almost anonymous externally, with only a traditional swinging pub sign to indicate that these are licensed premises.

 The building is thought to date back to the 18th century when it was a series of cottages.
 Over the years it has been sympathetically extended to give the feel of a traditional multi-roomed pub.
 Entrance is usually from the car park at the east side.
 On entering you pass through a small snug before arriving in the main bar area.
 This is where most of the regulars tend to congregate.
 Off to your right is a larger snug.
 To the left of the bar is a large dining room.